 Your GP will be able to suggest some coping techniques, prescribe counselling, CBT (cognitive behavioural therapy) or medication.
 How you are treated will depend on your circumstances and what works best for you.
 Exercise and a healthy diet, avoiding alcohol and using relaxation techniques like meditation can all help.

-This article has been brought to you using public health information freely available online (click on links in the article for more information).
-Benenden has not provided any direct medical advice within this article.
+This article has been brought to you using public health information freely available online (explore the links above for more information).
+Benenden Health has not provided any direct medical advice within this article.
 Please consult the sources provided if you would like further information or support.